Super Nintendo World

 Though the theme park itself doesn’t require reservations, access to the Super Nintendo World area may be limited via a virtual queue on the busiest days.
 Once on property, you can open up the Universal Studios Hollywood smartphone app to see if the virtual queue is required for entry and claim your place in it.
 You can add up to 10 people to a reservation, and the app will alert you if your return time is adjusted.

 If you purchase a Universal Express pass, you can enter the land once without a reservation.
-However, it’s worth noting that the pass won’t let you skip the Mario Kart ride line for now (only a pricey VIP tour will let you do that).
+And as of early August 2024, the pass will finally let you skip the Mario Kart ride line (this wasn’t the case for the first year).

 How much do Super Nintendo World tickets cost?